sourcecred/docs/docs/getting-involved-with-sourcecred.md

 title: Getting Involved with SourceCred
 description: A guide for becoming a contributor in SourceCred's internal community.
 ---
-If you are interested in joining the internal community of contributors who are working together to make SourceCred a reality, then this is the doc that will help you find your way.
-If you're looking for information about using SourceCred as a tool in a different community/project, go to \[Using SourceCred] instead.
+If you are interested in joining the community of contributors who are working together to make SourceCred a reality, then this is the doc that will help you find your way.
+If you're looking for information about using SourceCred in a different community/project, check out \[Using SourceCred] instead.

-This document is less a step-by-step guide, and more an explanation of what it looks like to go from being a newcomer to a full-fledged contributor within the SourceCred community accompanied by the resources that will help you get there.
-Experience these phases on your own timeline; no phase of getting to know SourceCred is any better or worse than another.
-This is your experience, and we encourage you to engage with it to the level that fits you.
+This document will showcase what it looks like to go from being a newcomer to a full-fledged contributor within the SourceCred community, as well as the resources that will help you get there.
+No phase of getting involved in SourceCred is any better or worse than another.
+This is your experience, and we encourage you to engage with it at a level and pace that fits you.

 So, how does one "get involved" with SourceCred? ;)